 Short Answer: Based on various measurement tools at different ranges of distance (trigonometry, parallax, standard candles, supernovae brightness, galactic red shift and the cosmic microwave background), it is possible to create a cosmic distance ladder and accurately determine not only the distance of far-flung galaxies, but also the current size of the universe.

-How Are Distances in Space Measured?
+How Are Distances In Space Measured?

 Before we can get into the most massive distances in the universe – billions of light-years – it is important to start at the bottom of the cosmic distance ladder.

-Up Close and Personal – When we are attempting to measure things that are relatively close, such as things within our solar system and even in our small “neighborhood” of the Milky Way (within 100 light-years), it is possible to use basic trigonometry, just like you learned (and promptly forgot) in high school math class.
+When we are attempting to measure things that are relatively close, such as things within our solar system and even in our small “neighborhood” of the Milky Way (within 100 light-years), it is possible to use basic trigonometry, just like you learned (and promptly forgot) in high school math class.
 Basically, if you measure a star’s location at one point in the sky during the year, and then measure its position six months later, you will have a relative position of the nearby object in relation to the far more distant stars in the sky.

 If you know the size of the Earth’s orbit, then based on the angle of light in those two measurements, it will be possible to calculate the distance (Thanks, Pythagorean Theorem!).
 However, the further away a star is, the less of a shift it will have, making the measurement of this angle impossible, which means the next rung in the ladder is required…

-Standard Candles – Once you get beyond the range of trigonometry as a useful tool, astronomers rely on stars called Cepheids, which are quite common and very bright.
+Once you get beyond the range of trigonometry as a useful tool, astronomers rely on stars called Cepheids, which are quite common and very bright.
 First discovered in 1794, these particular stars have the tendency to pulsate, growing dimmer and brighter in a regular pattern.
 Interestingly enough, the longer a Cepheid takes to pulse, the brighter the star actually is, while the shorter the pulsation period, the dimmer the Cepheid is.

 By measuring nearby Cepheids with the parallax method (explained above), and then comparing the length of their pulsation period to those Cepheids that are further away, the true brightness of those stars can be determined, and thus their distance can be calculated.
 Cepheids throughout our galaxy and beyond (up to 80 million light-years away) are known as standard candles and can be used as standard distance signposts, forming another critical rung of the cosmic distance ladder.

-Supernovae – Although 80,000,000 light-years seems like an incredibly large distance, the universe is 1,000 times larger than that, meaning that yet another rung on the ladder is required.
+Although 80,000,000 light-years seems like an incredibly large distance, the universe is 1,000 times larger than that, meaning that yet another rung on the ladder is required.
 Supernovae come in extremely handy here, primarily those that come from particular binary star systems.
 In these two-star systems, one star dies and becomes a white dwarf, while the other star survives.
 The white dwarf then begins to feed off the living star, increasing in size until it is exactly 1.4x the mass of our sun.

 At that point, there is a massive explosion, so big that it can be seen across half the observable universe, releasing more energy than entire galaxies.
 This is known as a Type 1A supernova.
 Since we know the amount of mass that is exploding, it allows astronomers to calculate the absolute brightness of that explosion, and thus the approximate cosmic distance to those far-away galaxies.

-Redshift – At even greater distances – into the tens of billions of light-years – something called the Hubble Constant comes into play.
+At even greater distances – into the tens of billions of light-years – something called the Hubble Constant comes into play.
 Named after Edwin Hubble, this is the unit of measurement for the expansion of the universe.
 Now, this is where this entire conversation gets a bit more confusing.
 This might be difficult to comprehend, but not only is the universe expanding in all directions at the same time, at an ever-increasing rate, but the space between different objects in the universe is also expanding.
-This inter-object expansion (and acceleration) is related to dark energy, which goes beyond the scope of this article, but suffice to say, everything is moving away from everything else, and its moving faster and faster all the time.
+This inter-object expansion (and acceleration) is related to dark energy, which goes beyond the scope of this article, but suffice to say, everything is moving away from everything else, and it is moving faster and faster all the time.

 This rate of expansion currently stands at about 72-74 kilometers per second per megaparsec (3.26 million light-years).
 Therefore, the further away you look, the faster the galaxies are moving away from us.
 To determine the distance of galaxies that are extremely far away, you must measure the redshift of the galaxy to determine how fast the galaxy is moving away from us.